Money Matters with Jim Doyle

 Money Matters with Jim Doyle is a half hour show exploring how money matters to Canadians.

-Jim and his team are passionate to help Canadians envision and realize their financial goals, creating lasting wealth that survives across generations.
-Families don’t talk about money, so Jim has made it his objective to help enhance financial literacy on a larger scale.
-In his efforts to deliver a multi-generational approach to money management, with financial literacy as a cornerstone of the practice, Jim also hosts a radio show on BNN-Bloomberg 1410.
+Jim and his team are passionate about helping Canadians envision and realize their financial goals, creating lasting wealth that survives across generations.
+Families don’t often talk about money, so Jim has made it his objective to help families start these challenging conversations, offering a multi-generational approach to money management, with financial literacy as a cornerstone of the practice.

 MONEY AND INVESTMENTS: FRIEND OR FOE?
 THE PSYCHOLOGY OF MONEY